 Early Years

-I was born at 5:30 a.m. on May 12th, 1938 at Sacred Heart Hospital in Eugene, Oregon.
+I was born at 5:30 a.m. on May 12th, 1938, at Sacred Heart Hospital in Eugene, Oregon.
 I heard my first joke three months later.

 Hearing my first joke

 I lived in Eugene until I was 16 years old.
 My father and mother divorced when I was five years old.
-My father remarried in and my sister was killed by a car when I was nine years old.
+I didn’t see my mother again for 11 years.
+My father bullied and threatened to use his position as a deputy sheriff to keep my mother from staying in touch with my sister and me.

 My first three and my fifth and sixth school years were at Whiteaker elementary.
 My fourth year was at Lincoln elementary because of overcrowding at Whiteaker.
 I deeply resented having to leave my friends and go to Lincoln and rebelled in class whenever possible.
 When directed to answer questions in our workbooks, I simply wrote “no.” I was passed conditionally but had no problem after going back to Whiteaker.